KoketsoCorneliusMalope/Multi-Modal-Image-Retrieval-System/README.md

 # Multi-Modal-Image-Retrieval-System
-This project implements a multi-modal image retrieval system that allows users to search for images using text descriptions.
-It features a user-friendly front-end interface and utilizes open-source models and libraries to return the top-K matching images from a provided dataset

 This repository contains a Multi-Modal Image Retrieval System that allows users to search for images using text queries.
 The system uses OpenAI's CLIP (ViT-B/32) model